 For inter-island flights (like connections between the Big Island and Oahu), Hawaiian Airlines and Mokulele are your best bets.
 Hawaiian Airlines will feel similar to a full-service airline, and importantly, you can use or earn points on most of the major U.S. airlines like Delta and United when booking flights on this airline because of their mutual affiliation.

 Mokulele is a typical low-budget airline.
-Expect limited service and no frills, but it certainly works if there is significant cost savings given that it is a very short flight time.
+Expect limited service and no frills, but it certainly works and there can be significant cost savings, given that it is a very short flight time.

-For this post, I assumed that families would spend $800 per person to get to and from Hawaii, and then another $400 on a one-way inter-island flight.
+For this post, I assumed that families would spend $900 per person to get to and from Hawaii, and then another $60 per person on a one-way inter-island flight.
 You’d want to budget for an additional inter-island flight if you need to get back to your island of arrival for your return flight to the mainland U.S., however.

 Cost of Accommodations in Hawaii